A container view controller that defines a stack-based scheme for navigating hierarchical content.

 Presentation context—A navigation controller defines the presentation context for modally presented view controllers.
 When the modal transition style is

 over, modal presentations from the view controllers in the navigation stack cover the entire navigation interface.

-restoration property, it attempts to preserve the child view controllers on its navigation stack.
+restoration property, it attempts to preserve itself and the child view controllers on its navigation stack.
 The navigation controller starts at the bottom of the stack and moves upward, encoding each view controller that also has a valid restoration identifier string.
 During the next launch cycle, the navigation controller restores the preserved view controllers to the navigation stack in the same order that they were preserved.

 The child view controllers you push onto the navigation stack may use the same restoration identifiers.
 The navigation controller automatically stores additional information to ensure that each child’s restoration path is unique.